koonix/lfutils/README.md

 ## lfselect

-select multiple files remotely in lf. this util is used by lfsxiv to select sxiv's selected images in lf.
+Select multiple files remotely in lf. this util is used by lfsxiv to select sxiv's selected images in lf.

-if only one file is given, lfselect will just put the cursor over it instead of selecting it.
+If only one file is given, lfselect will just put the cursor over it instead of selecting it.

-you can supply list of files from stdin:
+You can supply list of files from stdin:

 ```
 printf '%s\n' *.jpg | lfselect <lf's id>
 ```

-or you can give it as the second argument:
+Or you can give it as the second argument:

 ```
 lfselect <lf's id> "$(printf '%s\n' *.jpg)"